Enjoy the flavors of an old-fashioned bacon and egg breakfast baked into this delicious casserole.

 -

-Blend the egg substitute, milk, sage, pepper and salt; pour over the bread.
+Whisk together egg substitute, milk, sage, pepper and salt in a bowl; pour over the bread.
 Mix and push the mixture down with a rubber spatula.
 Set aside.

 -

-Cook the bacon thoroughly, but not crisp.
+Cook bacon thoroughly, but do not crisp.
 Drain on paper towels; set aside.

 -

-Wash, core and chop (but do not peel) the apples.
-Add the apples to the bread mixture; stir well and push down with a rubber spatula.
-Sprinkle evenly with the bacon.
+Wash, core and chop (but do not peel) apples.
+Add apples to bread mixture; stir well and push down with a rubber spatula.
+Sprinkle evenly with bacon.

 -